LucasVieiraS/LucasVieiraS/README.md

 #### **Contribution**

-I have contributed to many projects in other platforms, hopefully i will be able to help a lot here too!
+I have contributed to many projects in other platforms, hopefully i will be able to help here too!

 -------